aabbtree77/miniguestlog/README.md

 [Web Dev Cody: TODO with Authentication.](https://www.youtube.com/watch?v=oJBu2k7OEk8) The React part feels convoluted, and I am not sure about authentication, but my web journey has begun with this code.

 [Web Dev Cody: Save Your Time - I deployed Next.js to different services (so you don't have to).](https://youtu.be/ixCEmwH1D8c?t=821) render.com is completely fine here.
 Web Dev Cody has a lot of good videos about deployment and SWE.
 Most of the tools are changing perpetually and this non-convergence and constant exploration become a nightmare.
 At the moment (November 2025), Hetzner with Dokploy is gaining traction, but something tells me this is not it.
-I would go manually with raw VPS + ChatGPT, be it Hetzner or something else.
+I would now go manually with raw VPS + ChatGPT, be it Hetzner or something else.

 [Web Dev Cody: I got my first DDoS (and what you can do to help prevent it).](https://www.youtube.com/watch?v=-lNpF0ACe1Y)

 Net Ninja: [TODO-I](https://www.youtube.com/watch?v=98BzS5Oz5E4&t=2s), [TODO-II.](https://www.youtube.com/watch?v=WsRBmwNkv3Q&t=1s) MERN with manual bare-bones auth.
 I like it, but it is probably no longer relevant.
-Most of the frontend jobs (LT, 2025) demand Ts, React, and Next.ts.
+Most of the frontend jobs (LT, 2025) demand Ts, React, and Next.ts, sadly.

 [EdRoh: MERN Dashboard.](https://youtu.be/0cPCMIuDk2I?t=24251) Shows the deployment on render.com.
 Unlike some other tutorials, it does not miss an important step that demands whitelisting render.com IP addresses on mongodb.com.